mattholl/sensortag-drawing/README.md

 # sensortag-drawing prototype

-This prototype uses a node.js with a [Texas Instruments BLE SensorTag](http://www.ti.com/ww/en/wireless_connectivity/sensortag/index.shtml?INTC=SensorTag&HQS=sensortag) to stream data to all connected browsers over websockets.
-This data is then used to update an HTML5 canvas drawing.
+This project uses a node.js with a [Texas Instruments BLE SensorTag](http://www.ti.com/ww/en/wireless_connectivity/sensortag/index.shtml?INTC=SensorTag&HQS=sensortag) to stream data to all connected browsers over websockets.
+This data is then used to update the position of an object on an HTML5 canvas drawing.

+Requires node v0.10.x.